Wise Wallet Weekly

 Check annual plans carefully

-Annual billing can save money, but only when you are certain you will use the service for the full year.
+Annual billing can save 15% to 20% versus monthly.
+The savings are only real, though, if you actually use the service for the full year.

 Do not switch to annual billing because the monthly price annoys you.
-Switch because the service is already proven in your life.
-Otherwise, annual billing just locks in a mistake.
+Switch because the service is already proven in your routine and you have used it consistently for at least three months.
+Otherwise, annual billing just locks in a mistake at a discount.

 The 20-minute version

-Open your main card and bank statements.
-Write every recurring charge in one list.
+Set a timer.
+Open your main checking account and credit card statements.
+Write every recurring charge into one list — name, amount, billing cycle.
 Mark each one keep, pause, cancel, or investigate.
-Cancel two today.
+Cancel two today, before you close the tab.
+Set calendar reminders for any pauses.